yegor256/rultor/src/jekyll/_posts/2014/jul/2014-07-13-reference.md

 Executable script is configured as a list of texts.
 They will be executed one by one.
 If any of them fails, execution stops.

-The list of Github accounts able to give commands to Rultor is specified in `commanders`.
-By default, only Github repository collaborators can give commands.
+The list of GitHub accounts able to give commands to Rultor is specified in `commanders`.
+By default, only GitHub repository collaborators can give commands.
 Configured commanders don't replace collaborators.
-In other words, Github collaborators *and* accounts mentioned here are allowed to give commands.
+In other words, GitHub collaborators *and* accounts mentioned here are allowed to give commands.

 ### Release